nandabritto/Covid-19_vaccines/README.md

 + Types page

 At the very beginning of this page, users can find three buttons.
-When they click on the button, it leads to each vaccine type explanation.
+When they click on the button, it leads to each vaccine's type explanation.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/buttons-desktop.png">

-All the buttons are responsive and adapt to all size screens.
+All the buttons are responsive and adapt to user's screen size.

 <img src="https://github.com/nandabritto/MS1/blob/975f77a878bd8703cfb5a73127168f06951610ad/images/readme_images/buttons-mobile.png">